merlinfo/merlin/README.md

 # ᛗ

-An esoteric text editor for wizards
+an esoteric text editor for wizards

 [merlin on the 'net](https://merlinfo.github.io/)